 Biography / Artist Statement

 Martin was born in Lebanon, Oregon in 1955.
-It wasn’t until 1987 when he won his first major competition that he turned to art as a full-time career.
-Since then he has won numerous awards and exhibited in major shows and museums across the country.
+It wasn’t until 1987 when Martin won his first major competition that he turned to art as a full-time career.
+Since then, he has won numerous awards and exhibited in major shows and museums across the country.

 Martin’s work ranges from a life-size Madonna, for the Catholic Church, to tiny hummingbirds.
 His carvings have a unique style of abstract shapes and forms and often capture motion with his use of line and mass.